 At the Volksoper

-The Volksoper 2020/2021 opera season begins with Die Fledermaus on September 1st and ends with the same operetta on June 30th.
+The Volksoper 2023/2024 opera season begins on September 1st with the Die Fledermaus operetta by Johann Strauss II.

 At the Theater an der Wien